One dead after Cybertruck explodes outside Trump Hotel in Las Vegas

 “We didn’t know there was anything going on,” Ford said.
 “We just happened to come down for coffee and they’re like, ‘You have to evacuate.’”

-The episode comes as Musk has cultivated a close and highly public relationship with President-elect Donald Trump.
-Musk has been using a cottage at Mar-a-Lago, Trump’s members-only club and hotel in Florida, providing easy access.
-In November, Trump tapped the tech billionaire to help lead a new Department of Government Efficiency.

-And federal filings revealed in December showed that Musk had spent more than $250 million in the final months of the presidential campaign to help Trump win the White House.

-The Trump hotel in Las Vegas, on Fashion Show Drive, has nearly 1,300 suites and is 64 stories, according to the Trump Hotels website.
+The hotel, on Fashion Show Drive, has nearly 1,300 suites and is 64 stories, according to the Trump Hotels website.

 This article originally appeared in The New York Times.